Calyps0man/ps3-ps2-UART_free_diagnostic_tool/README.md

   execute a timeout handler.
 The last visible status is then the best available indication of where it stopped.
 - Component results can be affected by the unusually early execution stage.
-- `BRIDGE: OK` is not proof that the complete SIF/IOP communication stack has been initialized and verified.
+- `BRIDGE: OK` indicates that the CXD9802GP bridge and the associated EE-to-IOP data path are functional enough to complete this transaction.
+It does not test every CXD9802GP function or perform a complete initialized SIF protocol test.
 - The screen is deliberately held after testing; the tool does not continue to a game or normal PS3 operation.